Soriano vs. People

 Precedents Cited

 - Santos-Concio v.
 Department of Justice (G.R.
-No. 175057, January 29, 2008) — Cited to elaborate on the ruling in Soriano v.
-Casanova, confirming that a preliminary investigation can validly proceed based on affidavits of competent persons attached to a referral/transmittal letter, even if the letter itself is not sworn.
+No. 175057, January 29, 2008) — Adopted and elaborated upon the ruling in Soriano v.
+Casanova, affirming that affidavits attached to referral/transmittal letters are sufficient for preliminary investigation.

 - Go v.
 Bangko Sentral ng Pilipinas (G.R.
-No. 178429, October 23, 2009) — Cited for defining the elements of a DOSRI law violation and for the broad interpretation of "borrowing" under Section 83 of RA 337, including indirect borrowing.
-Also cited regarding the fiduciary duty of bank directors/officers.
+No. 178429, October 23, 2009) — Enumerated the elements of DOSRI law violation and emphasized the broad coverage of the prohibition to protect depositors.

 - People v.
 Concepcion (44 Phil.
-126 (1922)) — Referenced to illustrate the concept of indirect borrowing in DOSRI cases.
+126) — Historical authority defining indirect borrowing under the DOSRI law.

 Provisions